The Go Runtime

 Source code structure

-In order for Cloud Functions to find your function's definition, each runtime has certain structuring requirements for your source code.
+For Cloud Functions to find your function's definition, your source code must follow a specific structure.
 See Writing Cloud Functions for more information.

 Specifying dependencies